 Collector: An Inside Account of U.S. Intelligence in the Afghanistan and Iraq Wars

-In the critical first year of both wars, U.S. human intelligence (HUMINT) was ill-prepared for the post-invasion mission.
+In the critical first year of both wars, U.S. human intelligence (HUMINT) could not foresee, let alone effectively combat, each nation’s growing insurgencies.

-“We arrived in Baghdad on May 1, 2003, the day President Bush landed on the aircraft carrier USS Abraham Lincoln off San Diego and declared the end of ‘major combat operations in Iraq,’ the ill-timed MISSION ACCOMPLISHED banner set high above on the ship’s island.”
+“We arrived in Baghdad on May 1, 2003, the day President Bush, from the flight deck of the aircraft carrier USS Abraham Lincoln, triumphantly declared the end of “major combat operations in Iraq.”

-So begins Collector: An Inside Account of U.S. Intelligence in the Afghanistan and Iraq Wars.
-Detailing my experiences in human intelligence (HUMINT) in the first year of both wars, what unfolds is an increasingly dark chronicle of intelligence failure in the aftermath of 9/11.
+Detailing my experiences in human intelligence (HUMINT) in the first year of both wars, Collector unfolds as an increasingly somber chronicle of intelligence failure in the aftermath of 9/11.

-Seen from the dual perspectives of a HUMINT analyst (Afghanistan) and HUMINT collector (Iraq), the various limitations both roles faced merged into grave uncertainties on the ground.
-Hobbled by poor planning, poor training, poor communications, virtually nonexistent top-level leadership, and a pitiful lack of resources for HUMINT operations, the U.S. military's tactical-level intelligence apparatus would inevitably prove ineffective against each war’s growing insurgency.
+Seen from the dual perspectives of HUMINT analysis (Afghanistan) and HUMINT collection (Iraq), the many limitations faced by both roles merged into grave intelligence uncertainties on the ground.
+Hobbled by poor planning, poor training, poor communications, virtually nonexistent top-level leadership, and a woeful lack of resources for HUMINT operations, the U.S. military's tactical-level intelligence apparatus inevitably proved unable to effectively combat each war’s growing insurgency.

-Through source meets in downtown Baghdad, detainee interrogations on the Syrian border, late-night house raids in the hinterlands of the “Sunni Triangle,” and classified briefings within the U.S. Army's top command in Afghanistan, U.S. HUMINT’s overall dysfunction will become abundantly clear.
-Unsparing and methodical, Collector ultimately ends as a warning of the grinding war years to come.
+Through source meets in downtown Baghdad, detainee interrogations near the Syrian border, late-night house raids in the heartland of the “Sunni Triangle,” and classified briefings within the U.S. military’s top command in Afghanistan, U.S. HUMINT’s overall dysfunction becomes painfully clear.
+Methodical and unsparing, Collector ultimately ends as a warning of the grinding war years to come.

 An Unconventional Memoir

-Unlike traditional memoirs, Collector focuses exclusively on the wars and the mission.
-Aside from occasional flashbacks to previous intelligence training or other relevant content, there is nothing extraneous.
-Collector not only recounts what happened on the ground but explains why things happened as they did.
+Focusing exclusively on the wars and the mission, Collector recounts not only what happened on the ground but also—and more importantly—fully explains why things happened as they did.